agatha-duzan/ada-2023-project-fadamily/README.md

     - Evolution of the views & number of videos about climate change (and proportion)
     - Look also at these only in relevant categories (News, politics, education)
     - Category wise: are now all categories affected?
-    - Channel wise: are many channels taking over this topic ?
+    - Channel wise: are many channels taking over this topic?
 - Can we relate spikes in the interest in climate change on YouTube with real word events?
 - How popular are videos/channels about climate change compared to overall videos/channels?
 - Did some channels experience growth thanks to videos about climate change?